Observation tower: Other towers

-There are some very different observation towers, which do not fit into other categories.
-Examples for this are the Henninger Turm, a grain silo with tower restaurant and observation deck in Frankfurt, the bell tower of Berlin Olympic stadium, whose platform is accessible by an elevator, the winding tower of the mining industry museum in Bochum, which has an open-air observation deck to which an elevator runs or a wind turbine in Holtriem wind park, which is equipped with a closed platform accessible over stairs.
-Also aerial tramway support towers, which serve as observation tower (and aerial tramway station), were realized, like Torre Jaume I in Barcelona.
-Even on the pylons of suspension bridges were already observation decks installed, as the example of Nový Most in Bratislava shows.
-A very unusual observation tower is Pont basculant de la Seyne-sur-Mer.
-It was once a bascule bridge, now permanently put upright and used as observation tower.
+A number of observation towers fit none of the categories above.
+Examples include the Henninger Turm, a grain silo in Frankfurt that carried a restaurant and viewing deck; the bell tower of the Berlin Olympic Stadium, whose platform is served by a lift; the winding tower of the mining museum in Bochum, with an open-air deck reached by lift; and a wind turbine in the Holtriem wind farm in Germany fitted with an enclosed platform reached by stairs.
+Aerial tramway support towers have been built to double as observation towers and stations, as at the Torre Jaume I in Barcelona.
+Observation decks have been installed on the pylons of suspension bridges—for example Nový Most in Bratislava—and even on an electricity pylon: such an installation existed from 1977 to 2010 on a strainer pylon near Hürth, Germany.
+Among the most unusual is the Pont basculant de la Seyne-sur-Mer in France, a former bascule bridge permanently raised and reused as an observation tower.